opapinguin/FPS-Plugin-Specs/Maps.md

     - 397: Ammunition box top bazooka
     - 398: Ammunition box top lasergun
     - 399-511 are reserved for potential future usage
-+ The font file `default.png` must be consistent with the default ClassiCube font, except for the following symbols (they are often labeled “lines and boxes”):
++ The font file `default.png` must be consistent with the default ClassiCube font, except for the following symbols:
+    - 159: Bold uppercase A
+    - 171: Bold uppercase B
+    - 172: Bold uppercase C
     - 176: Half-heart
     - 177: Death-skull
     - 178: Bow